Cost to Install Electric Cooktop | CountBricks Experts

 Typical Price Range in Residential Settings

-Based on thousands of recent CountBricks estimates, a straightforward replacement cooktop install in a suburban home ranges from $550 to $1,200.
-More complex scenarios—such as electrical service upgrades or custom granite resizing—can push totals to $2,000+.
-Because CountBricks pulls supplier catalogs in real time, every component cost is current to the day you generate the quote.
+Based on recent estimates, a straightforward replacement cooktop install ranges from $650 to $1,200.
+More complex scenarios, such as electrical service upgrades or custom granite resizing, can push totals to $2,000+.
+CountBricks ensures every component cost is current to the day you generate the quote.

 How CountBricks Calculates Your Project in Minutes